Trans-Java Toll Road: Jakarta–Cikampek Toll Road

 The Jakarta–Cikampek Toll Road is operated by Jasa Marga.
 The west part of the toll road, near Jakarta, consists of 4 lanes in one direction and 3 lanes in the other direction.
 This toll road is considered to be one of the most profitable in Java; it collected an average of 2 billion rupiahs (Rp) per day in tolls.
 The Jakarta-Cikampek Toll Road is heavily congested as it connects Jakarta and several of its satellite cities like Bekasi and Karawang.
 It also connects to the main routes to Bandung and the North Coast Road.

 PT Lippo Cikarang Tbk (IDX:LPCK) and PT Kawasan Industri Jababeka Tbk (IDX:KIJA) constructed a new tollroad gate (Cibatu Gate) at km 34.700 with a 1.5 kilometer access road to their industrial complexes.
-The tollroad gate was officially opened on April 5, 2014.
+The tollroad gate was officially opened on 5 April 2014.

-There are also Jakarta–Cikampek Toll Road II Elevated from interchange Cikunir to West Karawang (Sta 9+500 till Sta 47+500) without any exit in between, because this toll road is planned for long trip drivers.
-PT Jasamarga Jalanlayang Cikampek has the concession and it has formally opened for small vehicles only on December 15, 2019, buses and trucks are not allowed to use it, so at the entrance gates there are portal for it.
+There is also the Jakarta–Cikampek Toll Road II Elevated from interchange Cikunir to West Karawang (Sta 9+500 till Sta 47+500) without any exit in between, because this toll road is planned for long trip drivers.
+PT Jasamarga Jalanlayang Cikampek has the concession and it has formally opened for small vehicles only on 15 December 2019, buses and trucks are not allowed to use it, so at the entrance gates there are portal for it.

 Cikampek–Palimanan Toll Road

 The Cikampek–Palimanan Toll Road (Cikopo-Palimanan (Cipali) Toll Road) is the former longest toll road in Indonesia, at 116 km.
 It runs through Cikopo, Kalijati, Subang, Cikedung, Kertajati, Sumberjaya and Palimanan.
 Total investment in the toll road reached Rp 12.8 trillion (US$1 billion) and the main investor is PT Lintas Marga Sedaya, a subsidiary of PT Surya Semesta Internusa Tbk (IDX:SSIA).
-Construction started on December 8, 2011, after eight national and international banks committed to provide funds for the project.
-The toll road was formally opened on June 13, 2015.
+Construction started on 8 December 2011, after eight national and international banks committed to provide funds for the project.
+The toll road was formally opened on 13 June 2015.
 It allows drivers to travel from Cikampek to Cirebon in 1.5 hours instead of 3.5 hours, and is projected to ease traffic on the North Coast Road by 50%.

 On the first week when the road opened, 15 accidents occurred and 3 people were killed.
-By July 8, 2015 (three weeks after the toll road was opened), there were 56 accidents with 12 people killed.
+By 8 July 2015 (three weeks after the toll road was opened), there were 56 accidents with 12 people killed.
 Most of the accidents were caused by driver errors such as sleep-deprived driving, speeding, and using the emergency lane at high speed.
+As of 2026, its shares are owned by Astra International.